Civil Society Review Sharing

 IPCC author and senior scientist with Stockholm Environment Institute, Sivan Kartha on how to calculate "fair-shares" of a carbon budget, and why fairness matters in tackling the climate crisis.

-This sharing framework was proposed by Civil Society Review in the leadup to the Paris COP in 2015.
+This sharing framework was proposed by Civil Society Review in the leadup to the Paris Conference in 2015.
 It is based upon equity and fairness and requires significantly scaled up cooperation between developed and developing countries.